avdg/choppy/README.md

 but could be set up in such a manner that submitted tests are customer friendly to report while providing an automated way to tests potential bugs in the code.
 Please note that this project will only set out a framework on database level, as implementation requirements can be different for each project.

+#Acceptance

+Feel free to post anything choppy related.
+There might be ways to block of irrelevant stuff, though this should only happen when there is a lack of agreement of getting these kind of stuff in the repo.